 Negligent architect – design – plans – renovation – refurbishment – structural problems – remedial works – repair costs – Farrer v Wiles EWCA Civ 1511 .

-England’s second highest court, the Court of Appeal, has recently dismissed an appeal by a negligent architect’s insurers in which they disputed the amount he was ordered to pay a dissatisfied client.
+England’s second highest court, the Court of Appeal, dismissed an appeal by a negligent architect’s insurers in which they disputed the amount he was ordered to pay a dissatisfied client.

 In 2002, Mr Noel Farrer (“the Architect”) was instructed by Mrs Wiles (“the Client”) to prepare plans to redesign the layout of a 200-year old coach house which she had recently bought in Slapton, Devon.